ubern-mia/pyradise/docs/pyradise.data.rst

     :members:
     :inherited-members:

 Taping Module
 --------------------
 Module: :mod:`pyradise.data.taping`

-The :mod:`taping` module provides the functionality for the recording and playback of the transformations applied to images.
+The :mod:`taping` module provides the abstract :class:`Tape` mechanism for recording and playback arbitrary data and an implementation for recording and playback transformations applied to images.

 |